 Find out more here –

 Find out more about alternative careers.

-Dog groomers provide lots of services including brushing, clipping, styling, detangling and thinning dogs coats.
-As well as hygiene services such as toothbrushing and ear cleaning, nail cleaning and trimming.
+Dog Groomers provide lots of services including brushing, clipping, styling, detangling, and thinning dogs coats, as well as hygiene services such as toothbrushing, ear cleaning, nail cleaning and trimming.